freds-dev/ML4IM/README.md

 7. Performs a Friedman test to analyze whether there are differences in the 'metrics.precision.B.' values among the preprocessing methods, accounting for the repeated measures (indicated by the 'id' variable).
 8. Prints the results of the Friedman test.

-Please note that there is a commented-out section related to `preprocessing_2`, which is not used in subsequent analysis.
-Additionally, some variable names (e.g., 'preprocessing_group') used in the script are assumed to be defined elsewhere in the code.

 #### `create_cross_validation_results_y7.R`
-This script appears to perform the following tasks:
+This script performs the following tasks:

 1. It defines a function `read_yolov7` to read data from a YOLOv7 results file.
 2. It reads YOLOv7 results files located in a specified directory (`project`) and stores the data in a list of data frames (`result_list`), where each element corresponds to a file.